kleros/arbitrable-contract-libraries/README.md

 ### Getters

-We are almost done.
+We are almost done!
 Let's finish our Escrow contract by adding some useful getters to track the status of the dispute and the corresponding appeals:

 ```js
     function getRoundInfo(uint256 _round) external view returns (